sting-ioc/sting/docs/dagger.md

 improve on the Dagger model by adding features such as [disposable injectors](https://github.com/sting-ioc/sting/issues/4) but there is no concrete plans to implement this at this time.

+Sting does have some significant advantages over Dagger from a usability and performance perspective.
+Some strengths of Sting relative to Dagger include:

+* Sting optimizes for fast incremental build times.
+It is not unsurprising to see a 2x-3x build speed improvement when using Sting rather than Dagger.
+See the [performance](performance.md) report for further details.

+* Small code size.
+Sting can generated injectors that are 50% to 70% the size of the equivalent dagger injector.

+* Fast initialization time.
+Sting is often faster to initialize and that speedup is typically proportional to the code size improvement.

+* Sting generates code that has zero runtime dependencies other than the JRE.
+Dagger has a runtime dependency on the `javax.inject` package as well as several dagger packages depending on which features of the framework are used.

+* The sting annotation processor is small, self-contained and vendors it's dependencies.
+This makes it easy to add a single dependency to the processor path that can not interfere with other annotation processors.
+As of version `2.25.2`, the Dagger annotation processor requires ~14 artifacts to be added to the processor path including several used by other annotation processors such as `com.google.auto:auto-common`, `com.google.guava:guava` and `com.squareup:javapoet` which are commonly used in other annotation processors and occasionally cause conflicts when different annotation processors are using different versions of these libraries.

+* Sting components can be annotated with the {@api_url: @Eager::Eager} annotation will result in the component being constructed when the injector is constructed.
+Lazy components are those without this annotation and will be constructed the first time they are accessed.
+This is particularly useful in a web context when components will often register event listeners when they are constructed.

+* Sting supports the {@api_url: @Typed::Typed} annotation to control the types published by a component.
+The same capability is present within dagger but it that the bindings are declared using a `@dagger.Module` annotated type which is significantly more verbose.

+* Stings supports publishing and consuming package-access components, even when the package-access component is in a different package from the injector.

+* Sting suppresses any warnings in the generated code to ensure that if the code is compiled with javac linting enabled then no warnings will be generated.
+This is verified by enabling linting in tests and failing tests when linting errors are detected.

+* Sting generates errors or (suppressable) warnings when problematic or confusing code constructs are present in the compiled code. i.e. {@api_url: @Injectable::Injectable} should either not specify a constructor or should use package access constructors, annotations from other injection frameworks should not be intermingled with sting code etc.

+* Sting works hard to detect and report problems with the component graph before code generation occurs rather than generating incorrect code and leaving it to javac to detect problems ... and for the user to work back from the javac error message to the problem in the code.

+* Sting makes it easy to omit optional dependencies from the component graph and will just pass nulls or omit the component from collections.

+* Sting has specific constructs designed to make [integration](framework_integration.md) into other frameworks easy.

+The goal of Sting is to have a great developer experience and a great end-user experience.
+It is particularly oriented towards challenges usually faced when developing modern web applications.